 - Our established partnerships with community agencies allow you to develop and refine clinical skills in early childhood centers, after-school programs, rehabilitation facilities, and private and public schools.

 - Work directly with patients in the Interprofessional Healthcare Clinic.
 Here, you team up with graduate students in Social Work, Physical Therapy, Occupational Therapy, and Physician Assistant Studies programs to provide comprehensive, person-centered care to local residents.
+MSLP students who serve a clinical rotation work solely with adult clients.
 Watch this SAUtv story about the Interprofessional Health Clinic

 - We give you unique study opportunities at home and abroad during winter and summer interim courses.
-Read what our students said about the most recent trip to Ecuador.
-Click here to search our study abroad programs.
+Read what students said about studying in Ecuador.
+And click here to search all study abroad programs.

-- Our faculty bring a wide range of experience to the classroom and continue practicing.
-They work in private clinics and institutional settings such as Genesis Medical Center.
-Read this story about how Professor Darci Becker, PhD brings her clinical experience into the classroom.
+- Our faculty bring a wide range of experience to the classroom and some continue practicing in private clinics and institutional settings such as Genesis Medical Center.
+Read this story about how Professor Darci Becker, PhD, who previously worked at Genesis, brought her clinical experience into the classroom.

 - All students complete a graduate research project, and faculty may also incorporate students into their own research.

-- Bryan Bustos Camona '17 MSLP works at the Mississippi Bend Area Education Center in Bettendorf, Iowa.
+- Bryan Bustos Camona '17 MSLP works as a Bilingual SLP at the Mississippi Bend Area Education Center in Bettendorf, Iowa.